HirenKodwani/Basics-of-ML-and-Visualization/README.md

  Dataset

-The dataset used in this project is a `.csv` file named:
+The dataset used in this project is a `supermarket_sakes-Sheet1.csv` file named: